How to Name a Startup: Step-by-Step Naming Process

 Note which competitors own the obvious descriptive names in your space.
 If Calendly owns scheduling and Loom owns video messaging, those territories are taken.
 You need to stake different ground.

-Phase 2: Brainstorming and Generation
+Phase 2: Brainstorming and generation

 With strategy defined, start generating name candidates systematically.
-The goal is quantity first—aim for 50-100 options before you start filtering.
+The goal is quantity first.
+Aim for 50-100 options before you start filtering.

-Brainstorming Frameworks
+Brainstorming frameworks

 Linguistic combination: Blend two relevant words (Atlassian = Atlas + Ian), modify existing words by changing vowels (Lyft, Fiverr), add prefixes or suffixes (re-, up-, -ly, -ify), or use portmanteaus (Pinterest = pin + interest).

 When using naming tools, experiment with different input keywords.
-Don't just use obvious feature terms—try emotional words, benefit descriptions, and tangential concepts.
+Don't just use obvious feature terms.
+Try emotional words, benefit descriptions, and tangential concepts.
 The more varied your inputs, the more diverse your output.

-Avoid falling in love with a single naming direction too early.
+Don't fall in love with a single naming direction too early.
 Pursue at least three distinct approaches simultaneously.

 For example, if you're building team collaboration software, you might explore: